scalar-labs/scalardb/docs/schema-loader.md

 <div class="notice--info">{{ notice--info | markdownify }}</div>

+### Import tables

+You can import an existing table in JDBC databases to ScalarDB by using the `--import` option and an import-specific schema file.
+For details, see [Importing Existing Tables to ScalarDB by Using ScalarDB Schema Loader](./schema-loader-import.md).

 ### Sample schema file

 The following is a sample schema.
 For a sample schema file, see [`schema_sample.json`](https://github.com/scalar-labs/scalardb/blob/master/schema-loader/sample/schema_sample.json).